 Best 3D architectural visualization and rendering software

-It’s very rare and uncommon for a finished design to not be accompanied by an architectural visualization, as CGI’s (computer generated imagery) now play a huge role in the communication and presentation of architecture.
+It’s very rare and uncommon for a finished design to not be accompanied by an architectural visualization, as CGI’s (Computer Generated Imagery) now play a huge role in the communication and presentation of architecture.

 If you want the best work, you have to be using the best rendering software.
-At the end of it all, besides having created great drawings, the renders play a key roll in the schemes communication.
+At the end of it all, besides having created great drawings, the renders play a key role in the schemes communication.

 Autodesk 3ds Max